deyhart1984/Evermose-AwesomeApp/README.md

-# Evermose-AwesomeApp
+# Evermos-AwesomeApp

-This is the app for the Evermos Senior Engineer recruitment requirements.
+This is the app for the Evermos Senior Engineer recruitment.

 Technical Documentation :